 In Figure 1 we see members starting from different initial conditions depicted in the circle on the left.
 As time elapses (left to right), each forecast follows its own unique path to some new set of values in the future.
 Each forecast is equally as likely to be correct as any other forecast.
 We see that the ensemble produces a range of possible outcomes rather than producing a single outcome.

-What is an Ensemble Forecast: Model Output
+Ensemble Forecast: Model Output

 The advantage gained in producing an ensemble of many possible outcomes outweighs the fact that each ensemble member is run at a lower resolution than a deterministic forecast; the average of all of the ensemble members is more skilful than any single forecast at lead times beyond seven days.

 The ensemble forecasts can be challenging to interpret because each forecast is a group of numbers rather than a single value.
 The average of the ensemble at each place and time—a single forecast value—is often used for simplicity, but this method overlooks a unique property of ensemble forecasts.

 The range or spread of forecasts produced by the ensemble provides additional and valuable data about the uncertainty of the forecast.
 The forecast spread enables the user to see the breadth of possible outcomes and thus the likelihood of various weather events.
 This unique property of ensemble forecasts provides a useful way to measure uncertainty in the forecast.